j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ReadMe.md

 ForceRepair:                        Repair is done irrespective of machine being considered affected or not, default: true
 VssRecovery:                        Use VSS recovery to restore lnk files, default: true
 MpTaskBarRecoverUtilDownload:        Download the MpTaskBarRecovery.exe from the Microsoft Download Center, default: true
-                                    When this is false, the script assumes that MpTaskBarRecover.exe resides in the current working                                           directory
+                                    When this is false, the script assumes that MpRecoverTaskbar.exe resides in the current working                                           directory
-SkipBinaryValidation:                Skips validating the authenticity of MpTaskBarRecover.exe whether download or locally, default: false
+SkipBinaryValidation:                Skips validating the authenticity of MpRecoverTaskbar.exe whether download or locally, default: false
 Verbose:          Level of logging, default 1
                       0: No stdout and no log file
                       1: Only stdout (default)